Dantali0n/OpenCSD/README.md

 - random zone can only be rewritten once it is completely full.
 - compaction is only performed upon garbage collection, initial writes might use only partially filled data blocks.
+- A kernel _CAN NOT_ return more data than the snapshotted size of the file it is reading.
+- A kernel _CAN NOT_ return more data than is specified in the read request.

+#### Threading and concurrency

+-

 #### Non-persistent Conditional Extended Attributes in FUSE